Godfrey Mzamane: Education

-Life and writing career
+Activism and writing career

 While teaching at Fort Hare University College he attracted considerable attention with his work on his classic Xhosa novel, Izinto zodidi (things of value) (1959).
 This didactic novel published in 1959, concerns the failure of the father, Deyi, to cope with modern life as compared to the splendid scientific achievements of his son, Manzodidi, who goes to Canada to study.

 In the late 1940s he served as secretary of the Cape African National Congress and was a member of the ANC national executive committee at the time of the Programme of Action.